-SOURCES OF POTENTIAL CONFLICT: subsequently become aware, to the attention of committee, task force, or forum when any suc h interest is germane to a topic under discussion.
-In Finterest, I shall neither vote on any matter related to t whenever necessary during my term of service, and I considered public information within the Association.
+SOURCES OF POTENTIAL CONFLICT: I agree to bring these interests, as well as other interests subsequently become aware, to the attention of the committee, task force, or forum when any such in addition to disclosing this potential conflict of interest to influence the votes of other subsequences. ne Executive Board and/or the appropriate nterest is germane to a topic under discussion.
+In terest, I shall neither vote on any matter related to henever necessary during my term of service, and I nsidered public information within the Association.
 Name [printed] Position of Authority within Association Signature Date